-IB MICHAEL, a Danish author born in 1945, is known as a mordern fairytale writer or magic realist.
+IB MICHAEL, born in 1945, is celebrated as a modern Danish fairytale writer or magic realist.
 His fiction encompasses rich imagery, exotic or historical settings, surprising plot twists, and frequent suspension of Western rationalistic concepts.
-More than a third of his nearly thirty-five books have been published in other langages.
-Only one, Prins (Prince, FSG 1999) has appeared in English; but the translation of another prize-winning novel, Paven af Indien (2003; The Pope of the Indies), will come out soon.
+His latest publication(2013) is Himlen brændte, an adventure novel set in Russia against the backdrop of the mysterious Tunguska event of 1908 and the Russian revolution.

 HENRI MICHAUX (d.
 1984 at the age of 85) One of the great visionary figures of the century.
 His work ranges from poetry to narrative essays, drawings and paintings that have earned him comparisons to Kafka, Paul Klee, Goya and others, though he stands preeminently alone as a writer.